Installation

 Install the packages

 Chassis CSS is published to npm as @chassis-ui/css.
 The framework consumes design tokens from a separate package, @chassis-ui/tokens, which you install alongside it.
-If you plan to use Chassis JS plugins that depend on Popper (dropdowns, popovers, tooltips), install @popperjs/core too.
+Two optional peer dependencies cover specific component groups — install only what you use, or use chassis.bundle.* which includes both.

 pnpm add @chassis-ui/css @chassis-ui/tokens